CF Industries Holdings Inc. (NYSE:CF) stock: You might be surprised

 Sponsored

-As well, it is important to consider CF stock ratios such as price-to-sales, which is currently 1.31.Likewise, its price to free cash flow for the last twelve months stands at 5.15.
-CF’s price to book ratio for the most recent quarter was 2.52, resulting in an 4.79 price to cash per share for the period.
+As well, it is important to consider CF stock ratios such as price-to-sales, which is currently 1.32.Likewise, its price to free cash flow for the last twelve months stands at 5.19.
+CF’s price to book ratio for the most recent quarter was 2.56, resulting in an 4.84 price to cash per share for the period.

 How does CF Industries Holdings Inc. (CF) stock rate among analysts?
 Buy, sell, or hold?